 Effects of SARS-CoV-2 infection and symptoms of anxiety/depression on aminoacid neurotransmitter precursors

-In the SIMMUN collective we could not observe any significant differences in markers of systemic inflammation (IL6, CRP, NEO and NLR) between the SARS-CoV-2-negative individuals and individuals with status post SARS-CoV-2 infection when investigated during late recovery at median please fill in days after COVID-19 diagnosis (Supplementary Figure S2A).
+In the SIMMUN collective we could not observe any significant differences in markers of systemic inflammation (IL6, CRP, NEO and NLR) between the SARS-CoV-2-negative individuals and individuals with status post SARS-CoV-2 infection when investigated during late recovery at median please fill in days after COVID-19 diagnosis (Supplementary Figure S2).
 This finding is in line with the INCOV cohort data indicating near-uninfected concentrations of inflammatory cytokines at median 64 days after COVID-19 onset (Supplementary Figure S1).
-However, despite the comparable levels of systemic inflammation between the SARS-CoV-2 cohort strata, significantly increased KYN and decreased PHE/TYR ratios were detected in COVID-19 convalescents of the SIMMUN cohort (Figure 5A).
-In line with these findings, in the INCOV cohort levels of KYN, PHE and TYR were still significantly elevated compared to uninfected controls in status post COVID-19 (median 64 days) infection (figure 3).
+However, despite the comparable levels of systemic inflammation between the SARS-CoV-2 cohort strata, significantly increased KYN and tendency towards increased KYN/TRP and decreased PHE/TYR ratios were detected in COVID-19 convalescents of the SIMMUN cohort (Figure 5A).
+In line with these findings, in the INCOV cohort levels of KYN, PHE and TYR were still significantly elevated in recovering COVID-19 participants (median 64 days after infection) as compared with uninfected controls (Figure 3).
+There were no significant correlation of the investigated metabolites and the strength of anti-SARS-CoV-2 immune response measured by the titre of anti-RBD IgG.
+However, KYN tended to rise and TYR to fall with the antibody levels (Figure 5B).
+Among mental disorder signs, anxiety was found significantly associated with reduced serum TRP concentrations (Figure 6).

-There were no differences in systemic inflammation markers between the SIMMUN study participants with and without symptoms of depression/anxiety defined by HADS 8 (Supplementary Figure S2B).
-Yet, serum TRP levels were significantly lower in the depression/anxiety strata (Figure 5B).

 Effects of age and sex on aminoacid neurotransmitter precursors

 In the entire SIMMUN cohort, age affected significantly serum levels of neurotransmitter-related aminoacid metabolites.
 KYN and KYN/TRP ratio correlated positively with age with moderate strength.
 TYR was also found to be positively associated with age, whereas PHE/TYR ratio decreased with participant’s age.
-Serum TRP and PHE concentrations were virtually age-independent (Supplementary Figure S3).
-We could not detect any significant differences in the investigated aminoacid metabolites between female and male participants of the SIMMUN study (Supplementary Figure S3).
+Serum TRP concentrations were virtually age-independent (Supplementary Figure S3).
+Blood concentrations of TRP and TYR tended to be higher in males than females.
+PHE/TYR was found to be significantly lower in the male participants (Supplementary Figure S4).

 Multi-parameter modeling of aminoacid neurotransmitter

-To get a more thorough insight at the interplay of demographic background, inflammation, SARS-CoV-2 infection recovery and symptoms of depression/anxiety on levels of neurotransmitter-related aminoacids, we resorted to multi-parameter linear regression in the SIMMUN collective.
-The initial models included age, sex, NEO as a representative inflammation marker, COVID-19 recovery and signs of depression/anxiety defined by HADS 8 as explanatory variables.
+To get a more thorough insight at the interplay of demographic background, inflammation, SARS-CoV-2 infection recovery, anti-SARS-CoV-2 antibody response, PSS, and symptoms of anxiety, depression and stress on levels of neurotransmitter-related aminoacids, we resorted to multi-parameter linear regression in the SIMMUN collective.
+The initial models included age, sex, NEO as a representative inflammation marker, COVID-19 recovery, anti-RBD antibody titres, and scores of anxiety, depression and stress as explanatory variables.
 The full linear models were constructed and subsequently optimized by AIC-driven backwards elimination of non-significant terms.
 For six dependent variables analyzed (TRP, KYN, KYN/TRP ratio, PHE, TYR and PHE/TYR ratio), five valid multi-parameter models could be established.
 The PHE model had a negligible explanatory performance, proved non-significant as compared with the intercept-only null model and was hence not further analyzed (Supplementary Figure S5).
 The remaining multi-parameter models were characterized by good reproducibility and proper parameterization as indicated by comparable fit errors and R2 statistic values in the genuine modeling dataset and cross-validation.
-The KYN and KYN/TRP ratio models had the best explanatory performance measured by R^2 of 0.25 and 0.25.
-The TRP, TYR and PHE/TYR ratio models could explain between 10 and 20% of their response variable variances (Supplementary Figure S5).
+The KYN and KYN/TRP ratio models had the best explanatory performance measured by R2 of 0.22 and 0.45.
+The TRP, TYR and PHE/TYR ratio models could explain between 9% and 16% of their response variable variances (Supplementary Figure S5B).